 G5 Sahel countries – Burkina Faso, Chad, Mali, Mauritania and Niger – face a number of challenges, including the growing threat of terrorism and organized crime, climate change and demographic growth.
 These are leading causes of institutional fragility in the region.
 As shared challenges, they must be addressed from the political, military and development perspectives.
 To coordinate their actions, the Heads of State of the region created the G5 Sahel in 2014, an intergovernmental cooperation framework, in order to put forward a regional response to the various challenges.
 One of the structures launched by the G5 in the field of security is the G5 Sahel Joint Force, created in 2017 by the 5 States of the region.

-The Sahel Alliance, launched in 2017 by France, Germany and the European Union, is now made up of 12 donors and was created to improve the effectiveness of development assistance in the area and be a point of contact for the G5 on development issues.
+The Sahel Alliance, launched in 2017 by France, Germany and the European Union, is now made up of 25 technical and financial partners and was created to improve the effectiveness of development assistance in the area and be a point of contact for the G5 on development issues.
 To achieve this, it coordinates the action of major development partners in the region in order to speed up the implementation of development actions which directly correspond to the needs expressed by the populations.

 France is one of the countries that support both of these exemplary initiatives.

 The G5 Sahel, which is headquartered in Nouakchott, is an intergovernmental cooperation framework created on 16 February 2014 at the initiative of the Mauritanian Presidency of the African Union.